-There were two tranches of GGH Senior Priority Units: Tranche 1 was equal to \$13.9 million and Tranche 2 was equal to \$16.3 million.
+There were two tranches of Senior Priority Units: Tranche 1 was equal to \$13,926 and Tranche 2 was equal to \$16,276.
 Tranche 1 Senior Priority Units were issued to Atlas in July 2020 in exchange for the conversion of certain notes payable due to Atlas and all accrued but unpaid interest thereon.
 Tranche 2 Senior Priority Units were issued to Atlas in conjunction with Atlas contributing its equity interest in Blocker to GGH.
 Senior Priority Units had no voting rights.

 At December 31, 2020, all senior priority units were issued and outstanding.
-All senior priority units were converted to shares of Greenidge's class B common stock in connection with the contribution and exchange agreement.
+All senior priority units were converted to shares of Class B Greenidge common stock in connection with the contribution and exchange agreement.

-10. EQUITY BASED COMPENSATION
+8. EQUITY BASED COMPENSATION

-In February 2021, Greenidge adopted an equity incentive plan and reserved 3,831,112 shares of class A common stock for issuance under the plan (the "2021 Equity Plan").
+In February 2021, Greenidge adopted an equity incentive plan and reserved 3,831,112 shares of common stock for issuance under the plan (the "2021 Equity Plan").